mmusal/mmusal.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I was born in Izmir which is a coastal town in Turkey.
 Currently living in Texas working on applied Bayesian models and teaching Data Mining/ Statistical Modeling in Texas State University San Marcos.
 I enjoy working on hard to solve problems/projects whether they exist academically or in the adventure realm.
 I love the sea and the mountains.
 Favorite places to visit: Moab, Utah; Leadville, Buena Vista Colorado; San Francisco, Bishop; California, Juneau, Talkeetna Alaska, Washington D.C..
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
 Currently I have been working on combining Hidden Markov and Spatial Models using STAN.
 I am working on speeding the computational work.
 My other interest lies in Fraud detection.